earthly/earthly/docs/earthfile/earthfile.md

 In its *constant form*, the arg takes a default value defined as a constant string.
 If the `<default-value>` is not provided, then the default value is an empty string.
 In its *dynamic form*, the arg takes a default value defined as an expression.
 The expression is evaluated at run time and its result is used as the default value.
 The expression is interpreted via the default shell (`/bin/sh -c`) within the build environment.

-If an `ARG` is defined in the `base` target of the Earthfile, then it becomes a global `ARG` and it is made available to every other target or command in that file, regardless of their base images used.

 The value of an arg can be overridden either from the `earthly` command

 ```bash